ZeroSharp/zerosharp.github.com/source/_posts/2014-09-17-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-4.markdown

 }
 ```

-The `PluginAssemblyCache` has the following dependencies:
+The `PluginAssemblyCache` avoids having to run the `Compile()` routine more than once by maintaining a dictionary of previously compiled plug-ins.
+It has the following dependencies:

-* an `IPluginSnippetProvider` which (in this case) reads the existing snippets from the database
+* an `IPluginSnippetProvider` which (in this case) reads the existing snippets from the database (not shown here)
-* a `PluginLoader` which uses the above `PluginSnippetCompiler` to convert a snippet into a runtime assembly and display any compilation errors on failure.
+* a `PluginLoader` which uses the above `PluginSnippetCompiler` to convert a snippet into a runtime assembly.

 ```c#
     /// <summary>